U.S. Cavalry and American Indian Museum now open for visitors

 Displays inside the 5,000 square foot building cover the themes that have made lifetime collectors out of Ron and Coho Miner.
 Her interpretations of Indian life are on the left and Ron’s military focus is showcased to the right.

 Coho, of Blackfoot-Cree heritage, admits she hated history in high school but has been a collector for 30 years.
 She looks for little things like the details in beadwork or the process of curing hides offer insights into the daily life and spirituality of Native American life.

-From tools to clothing, or baskets to pottery she’s chosen for display cabinets all have a story to tell about diverse native cultures – from East Coast Indians to the people inhabiting the Pacific Northwest.
+From tools to clothing, or baskets to the pottery she’s chosen for display cabinets, all have a story to tell about diverse native cultures – from East Coast Indians to the people inhabiting the Pacific Northwest.

 A former lecturer for Hostels International, Arizona State Parks and a number of schools, she’s put together an interpretive area that conveys the spirituality of daily life, along with aspects of matriarchal society.
 “Someone might wander into a village without realizing they were in an organized group,” she notes when explaining a shield hung on a teepee or tripod was showing who that person was and what they traded, “like hanging out your shingle.”